onera/Cassiopee/Post/doc/source/Post.rst

 ---------------------------------------

-.. py:function:: Post.integMomentNorm(A, center=(cx,cy,cz), var='')
+.. py:function:: Post.integMomentNorm(A, center=(cx,cy,cz), var='F')

-    Compute the integral of a moment over the geometry defined by coord, taking into account the surface normal.
+    Compute the integral :math:`\int \vec{CM} \times F.\vec n. dS` of a moment over the geometry defined by coord, taking into account the surface normal.
 The input field is a scalar.

     For array interface:
     ::

       res = P.integMomentNorm([coord], [field], [ratio]=[], center=(cx,cy,cz))